What is TKT?

 After taking TKT, teachers who want to develop their knowledge further can

-progress to Cambridge ESOL's well-established Teaching Awards, such as
+progress to Cambridge's well-established Teaching Awards, such as

 Who is TKT for?